HeRAMS-WHO/herams-backend/docs/index.rst

 Update a Dashboard Page
 ~~~~~~~~~~~~~~~~~~~~~~~~

-1. To alter an existing page, click the |pencil icon next to the page's name.
+1. To alter an existing page, click the |pencil-black| icon next to the page's name.
 This will open the page's setting page.
 You are now able to change the title and the order of the page.
 See `above`__ for further details.
 2. On the page that opens you should now be able to alter the page name, and display order.
 3. Save your changes by clicking the |update-page| button.